How modern managers align employee engagement & performance

-For example, an employee who answered favorably to the question, “I am feeling productive,” in the onboarding survey was found to be 4.2 times more likely to become a high-performing employee.
+For example, an employee who answered favorably to the “I am feeling productive” question in the onboarding survey was found to be 4.2 times more likely to become a high-performing employee.
 Also, knowing when a top-performing employee is at risk of leaving gives you more power to be proactive and take steps to retain a valued employee.

 2. Focusing on improving fairness

 Modern performance tools are designed to drive fair performance reviews.
 For example, recency bias is a common flaw in a traditional annual performance review because it’s easy to forget what happened nine months ago and focus much more on recent actions.
 With modern tools, it’s easier to nurture ongoing feedback with leaderboards that rank managers on the amount and the quality of the feedback.
-In the course of a busy week, it’s easy to forget to offer feedback to your team members.
-Keeping a running tally ensures that you’re sharing timely, relevant, and specific feedback.
+In a busy week, it’s easy to forget to offer feedback to your team members.
+Keeping a running tally ensures you share timely, relevant, and specific feedback.

 Modern management builds stronger teams

-Modern management is about helping direct reports set goals, get better at their jobs, and accomplish their goals.
+Modern management is about helping direct reports set goals, improve their jobs, and accomplish what they've set out to do.
 This is the heart of performance management.
 Boosting engagement goes hand in hand with these practices as employees feel enthusiastic and connected with their organization and put in the extra effort.
 Together, they form the foundation of modern, holistic management.